gitnnelg/ietf-contribution-rights/README.md

 This is a planned update to RFC5378

-This is the working area for the individual Internet-Draft, "Rights Contributors Provide to IETF Intellectual Property Management".
+This is the working area for the individual Internet-Draft, "Rights Contributors Provide to IETF Intellectual Property Management Corporation".

 * [Editor's Copy](https://gitnnelg.github.io/ietf-contribution-rights/#go.draft-deen-gen-ipmc-contributor-rights.html)
 * [Datatracker Page](https://datatracker.ietf.org/doc/draft-deen-gen-ipmc-contributor-rights)